Offshore Crypto Company: The Substance Myth That Costs Founders (2026)

 Place of effective management

-A company can be treated as tax resident where its real management and key decisions take place, not merely where incorporated.
+A company can be treated as tax resident where its real management and key decisions take place, not merely where it is incorporated.
 An "offshore" company actually run from the founder's home country may be claimed as tax resident there.
 Running a foreign entity from your kitchen table does not make it foreign for tax — a fact-specific counsel question.

 Controlled-foreign-company rules